harris-ippp/harris-ippp.github.io/index.md

     * 0: No apparent effort -- the code is absent or effectively incomplete.
     * 1: A clear start has been made but the code hangs, crashes or otherwise provides an incomplete answer.
     * 2: The code is largely complete but gets the wrong answer.
 Readily identifiable modifications would result in a working solution.
 Commenting is absent or not meaningful.
-    * 3: The answer is correct and the code is readable but uncommented *OR* it is plagued by a single small error but very well-commented.
+    * 3: The answer is correct and the code is readable but uncommented *OR* it is plagued by a single small error but well-commented.
-    * 4: The code is clear, the solution correct, and the commenting appropriate.
+    * 4: The code is readable and idiomatic (pythonic), and employs the functionality covered in class to succinctly solve the problem.
+         The are are no bugs -- the solution is correct.
+         The commenting is appropriate.
 If relevant, it runs "quickly."

 Since we may review challenging parts of the homeworks in class on Wednesday,